-The board of directors has delegated day-to-day management of the Company to the Chairman and Chief Executive Officer and other senior officers.
-The Chairman and Chief Executive Officer provides overall leadership and vision in developing, in concert with the board, the Company's strategic direction and the tactics and business plans necessary to effectively implement these plans.
-The Chairman and Chief Executive Officer is responsible for meeting the annual corporate objectives which conform with the overall strategic plan and budgets.
+The board of directors has delegated day-to-day management of the Company to the Chief Executive Officer and other senior officers.
+The Chief Executive Officer provides overall leadership and vision in developing, in concert with the board and the Chairman of the Board, the Company's strategic direction and the tactics and business plans necessary to effectively implement these plans.
+The Chief Executive Officer is responsible for meeting the annual corporate objectives which conform with the overall strategic plan and budgets.
 The results are monitored and reported to the board as financial and operational objectives are met.

-The Corporate Governance and Compensation Committee measures the performance of the Chairman and Chief Executive Officer, in part by the degree to which the Company successfully meets its objectives and carries out the business plans within set budgetary limits.
+The Corporate Governance and Compensation Committee measures the performance of the Chief Executive Officer, in part by the degree to which the Company successfully meets its objectives and carries out the business plans within set budgetary limits.